henriqueholtz/Aws-Struggle/Produtcs/Network/AWS Site-to-Site VPN.md

 Site to Site VPN is a connectivity service and it does not specialize in data migration.

+AWS Site-to-Site VPN cannot be used to interconnect VPCs.

 How AWS Site-to-Site VPN Works:

 ![img](https://d1.awsstatic.com/diagrams/product-page-diagram_Accelerated-Site-to-Site-VPN_How-it-Works@2x.89c94ea4b307abe21f82d9fd453fe3c72cacb2a3.png)